Brian-McG/YouTube-Trends/README.md

 Outlined below are a number of ways to correctly serve up the visualisation:

 #### People.cs
-The submitted code has been hosted [here](https://people.cs.uct.ac.za/~mcgbri004/vis-project/index.html) as a means to avoid having to serve the page via HTTP yourself.
+The submitted visualization has been hosted [here](https://people.cs.uct.ac.za/~mcgbri004/vis-project/index.html) and the report [here](https://people.cs.uct.ac.za/~mcgbri004/vis-project/report.html) as a means to avoid having to serve the page via HTTP yourself.

 #### Web Server
 Host the static html contained in the static folder of www/YoutubeTrends and access via HTTP